tbc

 This exhibition celebrates the special place Baghdad has in the Arab world and reminds us all that the vision of the city continues to inspire people in Baghdad and beyond.

-Dr Julia Gonnella is the Director of MIA.
+Dr Julia Gonnella is the Former Director of MIA.